Vlaamperd: History

 The Vlaamperd derives from the now-extinct Hantam Horse or Cape Horse, a riding horse bred in the former Cape Province, particularly after 1814 when Lord Charles Somerset imported Thoroughbred stallions from Britain.
 Shortly after the end of the Second Boer War in 1902, a funeral director in Cape Town imported a few Friesian stallions.
-They were shipped from Antwerp in Belgium, supposedly because exports of Friesians from Holland were not permitted at the time; for this reason Friesians came to be known in South Africa as Vlaams Perde, meaning 'Flemish Horses'.
+Because exports of Friesians from the Netherlands were not permitted at the time, they were shipped from Antwerp in Belgium; for this reason Friesians came to be known in South Africa as Vlaams Perde, meaning 'Flemish Horses'.
 The Vlaamperd descends from the offspring of Hantam and other mares put to these stallions.
 There was some later influence from other foreign breeds: an Ostfriesen and Alt-Oldenburger stallion named Kemp made a significant contribution to the early development of the Vlaamperd, as did a Cleveland Bay stallion named Scheepers in the 1940s.

 In 1983 a breed society, the Suid Afrikaanse Vlaamperdtelersgenootskap or South African Vlaamperd Breeders Society, was started in Bloemfontein; a stud-book was begun in the same year.

 The conservation status of the breed is not clear – population data has not been reported to DAD-IS since 1999.
 In 2013 there were about 200 horses.